Signed Books & Special Editions

 With the exceptions of the stadiums, which are rented only during the months of Ramadan, all the other buildings are not multi-purpose buildings, but are rented or acquired by the Islamic communities and house prayer rooms or mosques throughout the year.

-In documenting Hidden Islam, you have mostly presented men at prayer.
+, you have mostly presented men at prayer.
 Can you tell us what conversations you had about recording how Muslim women practice their faith in Italy?
 Did it come up as you went along with the project?

 There are a few photographs in the book that also show women at prayer.
 Immigration in Italy is a relatively recent thing, and still mainly male driven.
 The number of women is increasing rapidly though.
 Usually, if the place is big enough, it also houses a prayer room for women.
 This is one of the main reasons why the construction of mosques should be supported rather than stopped.
 A bigger and more official space definitely helps integration of men and women.